Jellypowered/SurvivalTools/1.6/Textures/Things/Item/Equipment/Tool/README_Textures.txt

    - Used for research and intellectual work
    - Style: Primitive/neolithic appearance

+7. PileOfRags.png - Bundle of cleaning rags texture
+   - Should be ~64x64 pixels
+   - Collection of cloth pieces/rags bundled together
+   - Used for cleaning and basic maintenance work
+   - Style: Simple, practical appearance with fabric texture

 === INDUSTRIAL TIER TOOLS ===

-7. SteelKnife.png - Professional steel knife texture
+8. SteelKnife.png - Professional steel knife texture
    - Should be ~64x64 pixels
    - High-quality steel blade with ergonomic handle
    - Enhanced version of basic knife for precision work
    - Style: Clean, professional, industrial appearance

-8. CrosscutSaw.png - Industrial crosscut saw texture
+9. CrosscutSaw.png - Industrial crosscut saw texture
    - Should be ~64x64 pixels
    - Large toothed blade designed for lumber processing
    - Used for advanced construction and woodworking
    - Style: Heavy-duty, industrial tool appearance

-9. Wrench.png - Modern adjustable wrench tool texture
+10. Wrench.png - Modern adjustable wrench tool texture
     - Should be ~64x64 pixels
     - Steel/metal appearance with adjustable jaw
     - Used for mechanical repairs and construction
     - Style: Similar to existing tools but more refined

 === PRECISION TIER TOOLS ===

-10. CarbidePick.png - Advanced carbide-tipped pickaxe texture
+11. CarbidePick.png - Advanced carbide-tipped pickaxe texture
     - Should be ~64x64 pixels
     - Pickaxe head with carbide-tipped edges (metallic shine)
     - Enhanced mining tool with superior durability
     - Style: High-tech, precision-engineered appearance

-11. PrecisionScalpel.png - Surgical scalpel texture
+12. PrecisionScalpel.png - Surgical scalpel texture
     - Should be ~64x64 pixels
     - Ultra-sharp surgical blade with precision handle
     - Used for advanced medical procedures
     - Style: Medical-grade, sterile, precise appearance

-12. PowerDrill.png - Motorized power drill texture
+13. PowerDrill.png - Motorized power drill texture
     - Should be ~64x64 pixels
     - Electric drill with motor housing and drill bit
     - Mechanized construction tool
     - Style: Modern power tool, industrial appearance

-13. Microscope.png - Scientific microscope texture
+14. Microscope.png - Scientific microscope texture
     - Should be ~64x64 pixels
     - Metal/glass optical instrument with precision optics
     - Used for research and scientific work